dbddv01/GPT-Sequencer.github.io/Getting_Start_chabot_standard_mode.md

 ## Step 2: Choose Your Model

 Before interacting with the chatbot, you must load a model.
 Click on the `Configuration` tab and select a model from the dropdown list under 'Available models in model dir'.
 Choose a model that fits your requirements.
-If you update the list of available models, it will list all .gguf models present in your /models directory.
+If you refresh the list of available models, it will list all .gguf models present in your /models directory.
 When your selection is made, click on the "Load Model" button and go the main "Chat Interface" Tab.

 ![GPT-Sequencer Main Interface](./images/010=chooseyourmodel.png)